 “No matter how knowledgeable we are, there are questions with answers beyond our comprehension”.
 Today’s devotional explains it all.
 What makes grass grow thick and green?
 Would you believe that part of the answer is lightning?
 The main ingredient in most fertilizers is nitrogen, and the air is full of it.
 But grass can’t access … Read moreMore Than You Know – There Are Questions You Can’t Answer

 My friend Phil began chemo treatments in December 2016 for an aggressive form of lymphoma cancer.
 By God’s grace, he’d been prepared for this challenge in many ways.
 His wife had battled cancer several years before, and he had seen me go through several treatments in my own battle with an aggressive lymphoma.
 He had … Read moreIn Preparation

 Years ago, when I was much younger, 22 to be precise, I was involved in the restoration of a historic church building.
 It had been left derelict for years.
 To see it returned to its original glory as a place of worship was amazing.
 After the restoration was completed, I would visit the church on … Read moreHow sweet it is to trust in Jesus

 “But those who wait on the Lord shall renew their strength; They shall mount up with wings like eagles, They shall run and not be weary, They shall walk and not faint.”
 Isaiah 40:31 Our Christian walk of faith is often a journey of waiting…and waiting, which we don’t always do with much patience.
 Put … Read moreThe Waiting Side of Faith

 Tweet In the Apostle Paul’s last letter before death, he gave Timothy some signs of the last days.
 Departing from the Faith Do you know someone who once claimed to be a Christian but then later walked away from the faith?
 This is not a surprise to … Read moreThe Apostle Paul’s Warning About The Last Days

 Tweet Does unanswered prayer mean you don’t have enough faith?
 What does God’s Word say?
 Faith is… The Bible says that “faith is the assurance of things hoped for, the conviction of things not seen” (Heb 11:1), so faith is an assurance we have hope in and … Read moreI Have Faith, So Why Didn’t God Answer My Prayer?

 Shame is a painful feeling of humiliation or distress caused by the consciousness of wrong or foolish behavior.
 To be ashamed is to be embarrassed by my actions, characteristics or associations.
 It is also when I am reluctant to do something for fear of embarrassment or humiliation.
 I remember playing a game of truth or … Read moreDo Not Be Ashamed

 You might have heard the famous quote: “The longest journey you will ever take is the 18 inches from your head to your heart.”
 18 inches doesn’t seem that far.
 We can cover that distance in one swift step with our feet.
 Many of our pets are about that length, and we can run our … Read more3 Ways to Get Truth from the Head to the Heart

 Tweet There are no shortages of sermons, songs, and sonnets about faith.
 In fact, if you were to ask people what the word faith means you might get a variety of answers that describe a trusting or belief in something.
-However, to fully understand faith, a good … Read moreWhy is Hebrews Chapter 11 Called the Hall of
+However, to fully understand faith, a good … Read moreWhy is Hebrews Chapter 11 Called the Hall of Faith?

 It wasn’t until I was in my 40’s that I realized the significant role fathers play in the psychological and emotional development of their children, especially daughters.
 The lack of having a positive father figure in my childhood had a detrimental impact on me, especially throughout my teenage and adult years.
 I have what you … Read moreFinding My Perfect Father

 Tweet The subject of faith healing can be one that causes many to argue.
 In fact, it has become a very controversial subject mostly among believers.
 I have been thinking about this and I would like to offer you what I have found in the Bible about … Read moreIs Healing All About Faith?

 I met Jesus in a hayfield.
 I’d heard about him, prayed to him, even conjured up my own image of who he might be.
 But I hadn’t encountered him for myself, outside of my parents’ religion, until I met him in that field.
 It was the summer my grandpa died.
 I was fourteen and desperate … Read moreThe Freedom of Obedience

 I saw it for the first time this year.
 When driving home with the kids, my focus shifted to the edge of the tree-lined street.
 About four driveways down, there stood a white dogwood tree.
 It was crowned with the beautiful blossoms of spring.
 Those delicate baby flowers directed my thoughts.
 I had thoughts of … Read moreA Heart Check: How to Spring Clean from Your Heart Outward

 Do you remember what it was like when you were learning how to ride a bike the first time?
 If your learning experience was anything like mine, you had lots of wobbling, uncertainty, fear of falling, and desiring the security of my mom’s steady hands.
 Even when my mom assured me I could do it … Read moreKeys to Studying the Bible With Confidence

 Why does it seem like we always go through seasons of doing what’s right and wrong?
 It seems to be a never-ending cycle.
 Have you been there?
 I know I have.
 To counter sin we must first determine our own sinful desires.
 I recommend making a “lust list” so that you can have a starting … Read moreHow Should We As Women Repent?

 Ahh, Self – Love.
 As women, it can be a tricky thing to navigate well.
 There is no shortage of advice in the world on how we should handle self-love.
 “You need to love yourself first before you can truly love others” Unknown “Love yourself first, and everything else falls into line” Lucille Ball Often … Read moreHow To Handle Self-Love As A Christian